This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small pineapple upside down cake recipe, check out our Leftover Ingredients Recipe Finder.

-• Butter: You’ll need 2 tablespoons of salted butter for this recipe.
-Melt 1 tablespoon with brown sugar to create the caramelized topping, and use the remaining tablespoon, softened, in the cake batter to add richness.
+• Butter: Use 2 tablespoons of salted butter.
+Melt 1 tablespoon with brown sugar for the topping, and use the other tablespoon, softened, in the cake batter.

-• Egg Yolk: Just one yolk adds moisture and structure to the cake.
-Save the egg white for recipes like Coconut Macaroons or Flourless Chocolate Cookies.
+• Egg Yolk: Just one yolk adds richness and structure.
+Save the egg white for small batch coconut macaroons or small batch flourless chocolate cookies.

-• Baking Powder: Gives the cake its light and fluffy texture.
+• Baking Powder: Helps the cake rise and become fluffy.

-• Salt: A small pinch enhances the overall flavor.
+• Salt: A pinch brings out all the flavors.

 Save This Recipe!